Director, Cornell Institute of Biotechnology

 Director, Epigenomics Facility

-Gretta graduated with a Master's from Penn State University where she studiedcomputer-mediated communication.
+Gretta graduated with a Master's from Penn State University where she studied computer-mediated communication.
 Among notable projects, she designed custom database applications to support user-to-user internet messaging, a work that received an award to partner with Lotus Corp and IBM.
 She also created the platform that provided the first online courses that were taught at Penn State.
 Gretta acquired expertise in highly-complex computing platforms by leading and developing projects in various systems administrator and IT manager positions for Penn State University.
 Interested in applying enterprise computing methodologies to research, Gretta moved to program manager positions for computationally-intensive Genomics Centers at Penn State.
-In these roles, she managed multimillion-dollar grant projects for various research initiatives.
-Most recently, she worked as an engineer designing supercomputing solutions for the Penn State Institute of Computational and Data Sciences.
+In these roles, she managed multimillion-dollar grant projects and provided systems engineering support for large-scale genomics research.
+Most recently, she engineered supercomputing solutions, facilitating for the Penn State Institute of Computational and Data Sciences.
 With a unique blend of technical, management, and organizational skills, Gretta joined the Cornell Institute of Biotechnology in 2020 as the director of the Epigenomics Facility where she continues to lead the design of cutting-edge computing systems for epigenomic research.

 Director, Genomics Facility